TobiasMarschner/ferrishare/font/README.md

 - visibility_off
 - warning

-The file `MaterialSymbolsRounded.woff` contains **all rounded symbols** and was sourced from the [offical GitHub repository](https://github.com/google/material-design-icons/tree/master/variablefont).
+The file `MaterialSymbolsRounded.woff` contains **all rounded symbols** and can be sourced from the [offical GitHub repository](https://github.com/google/material-design-icons/tree/master/variablefont).
 It is useful during development where new icons can directly be added in the frontend, but is completely untenable in production as it is 4.5MB large.

 For production, a subsetted version of the font should be used.